 Describing Acryl Gouache

-Acryl Gouache (also spelled as “Acrylic Gouache”) is pigment suspended in acrylic emulsion, or basicly matte acrylic paint.
+Acryl Gouache (also spelled as “Acrylic Gouache”) is pigment suspended in acrylic emulsion or basically matte acrylic paint.
 It has a large pigment load, much like traditional gouache.
 (Not all “acrylic gouaches” contain a high pigment load.)
-This is good for painting light color over dark areas.
+This is good for painting light colors over dark areas.

 A lot like regular acrylic paint, acryl gouache is mostly water-resistant.
 (I’ll explain my observation later on in this review.)
 This will allow for easier layering.